o-minimal GAGA and a conjecture of Griffiths: Definable images

-\begin{lemma} Suppose $Z$ is an algebraic space, and $J$ is a quasi-coherent sheaf on $Z$.
-Let $R$ be a sheaf of rings on the \'etale site $\underline{Z}$ of $Z$ such that
+\begin{lemma} Suppose $Z$ is an algebraic space, and $J$ is a coherent sheaf on $Z$.
+Let $R$ be a sheaf of rings on the \'etale site $Z^{\mathrm{\acute{e}t}}$ of $Z$ such that

-is a first order thickening\footnote{Recall this means that $R\ra \O_Z$ preserves the rings structure and that $J$ with its induced ideal structure is of square zero.}.
-Then $(\underline{Z},R)$ is an algebraic space. \end{lemma}
+is a first order thickening\footnote{Recall this means that $R\ra \O_Z$ is a homomorphisms of sheaves of rings and that $J$ with its induced ideal structure is of square zero.}.
+Then $(Z^{\mathrm{\acute{e}t}},R)$ is an algebraic space. \end{lemma}

-\begin{proof} The statement is \'etale local, so we may assume $Z$ is a scheme.
-Let $\psi:R\ra\O_Z$ be the natural map.
-Since $R$ is a nilpotent thickening of $\O_Z$ it follows that it has the same spectrum.
-Thus it suffices to show that if $U\subset Z$ is affine, and $f\in R(U)$, that $\Gamma(U,R)_f$ maps isomorphically to $\Gamma(U_f,R)$.